 That experience begins before you even get out of your car.
 As you slowly wind your way up the steep hill to Yamashiro - Kensho is on the grounds of the classic Hollywood restaurant, but completely unrelated - you’ll feel like you’ve entered a different (and far more intimate) universe.
 The traffic is gone, the views are clear, and as you round the corner and spot the tiny standalone structure that Kensho calls home, you’ll feel like you have this entire little hill to yourself.
 Once you’re seated on the front patio, with the Hollywood sign off in the distance and your server excitedly explaining a new skin-contact wine they just got from Chile as if it’s a secret, you’ll realize you never want to leave.

-With only a handful of small tables and a menu that contains six or so items total, Kensho is not a regular sit-down dining experience.
+With only a handful of small tables and a menu that contains ten or so items total, Kensho is not a regular sit-down dining experience.
 This is the kind of place you visit on a Wednesday afternoon to sip Georgian wine with a friend, and wonder aloud why the miso soup here is better than any miso soup in existence.
-You come to Kensho on the weekend for some pre-dinner snacks and to watch the sunset over the Hollywood Hills, only to stay for three hours eating caviar toast and partaking in an existential conversation with your server about natural sake distilling in rural Japan.
+You come to Kensho on the weekend for some pre-dinner snacks and to watch the sunset over the Hollywood Hills, only to stay for three hours eating uni toast and partaking in an existential conversation with your server about natural sake distilling in rural Japan.

 By the end of the meal, you’ll probably be convinced of that fact.
 And as you walk to your car and start your descent back to reality, it’ll hit you - Kensho is unlike any restaurant in the city, and you can’t wait to take every single person you know here.
 Sounds like a perfect gift to us.

 Dishes change frequently at Kensho.
 Here are some highlights from our most recent visit.